playlstr/playlstr/README.md

 - Local library support via standalone client or beets plugin
     - Use existing metadata for matching tracks when importing a local playlist file
     - Export playlists using local music files
-- Get recommendations for your playlist based on other playlists (This is fairly complex and probably won't be implemented any time soon.
-Using a latent factor model and formulating recommendations as a matrix completion problem, we need some user data to fill in enough of the matrix to be able to make good recommendations.
-Once we have enough data we can start to implement this, probably using alternating least squares).
 ### Development
 - Install Python 3.6+ and PostgreSQL 11.2+
 - `pip install -r requirements.txt`